The case for reducing existential risks

 Climate change is certainly a major risk to civilisation.

 The most likely outcome is 2–4 degrees of warming,18 which would be bad, but survivable for our species.

 However, some estimates give a 10% chance of warming over 6 degrees, and perhaps a 1% chance of warming of 9 degrees.

 So, it seems like the chance of a massive climate disaster created by CO2 is perhaps similar to the chance of a nuclear war.

 But as we argue in our problem profile on climate change, it looks unlikely that even 13 degrees of warming would directly cause the extinction of humanity.
 As a result, researchers who study these issues think nuclear war seems more likely to result in outright extinction, due to the possibility of nuclear winter, which is why we think nuclear weapons pose an even greater risk than climate change.

 That said, climate change is certainly a major problem, and its destabilising effects could exacerbate other risks (including risks of nuclear conflict).
 This should raise our estimate of the risks even higher.

 What new technologies might be as dangerous as nuclear weapons?

-The invention of nuclear weapons led to the anti-nuclear movement just a decade later in the 1960s, and the environmentalist movement soon adopted the cause of fighting climate change.
+The invention of nuclear weapons led to the anti-nuclear movement just a couple decades later in the 1960s, and the environmentalist movement soon adopted the cause of fighting climate change.

 What’s less appreciated is that new technologies will present further catastrophic risks.
 This is why we need a movement that is concerned with safeguarding civilisation in general.